eulersson/taconez/README.md

 ### Installation

-Usually you should have the **PulseAudio** server running by default, check that with `ps -e | grep pulseaudio` and check if there is the server process.
+Usually you should have the **PulseAudio** server running by default, check that with `ps -e | grep pulse` and check if there is the server process.
+Note that you might have **PipeWire** running (`pipewire-pulse`).

 If not (in the case of older Raspberry Pi devices) you want to install **PulseAudio** as well as the package that allows **PulseAudio** to setup Bluetooth audio:

 ```
-# Only on older Raspberry Pi
-sudo apt update
-sudo apt full-upgrade
-sudo apt install pulseaudio pulseaudio-module-bluetooth
+ansesowa@rpi-master:~ $ sudo apt install pulseaudio pulseaudio-module-bluetooth
 ```

 ### Configuration

+You will be playing with the various PulseAudio utils such as `pactl`, `paplay`, ...

 #### USB Speaker

 Plug the USB speaker and you should see it listed to be used as an audio sink:

 ```
-$ pactl list sinks short
+ansesowa@rpi-master:~ $ pactl list sinks short
 67      alsa_output.usb-Jieli_Technology_UACDemoV1.0_1120040808090721-01.analog-stereo  PipeWire        s16le 2ch 48000Hz       SUSPENDED
 69      alsa_output.platform-bcm2835_audio.stereo-fallback      PipeWire        s16le 2ch 48000Hz       SUSPENDED
 ```

 #### Bluetooth Speaker

 Connect your Bluetooth speakers by using `bluetoothctl`.
+This is an interactive process which would need to be done manually on each Raspberry Pi.
+In the following example you can see how to connect a bluetooth device `JBL GO 2` with MAC ` F8:5C:7D:0F:6D:46`:

 ```
-$ bluetoothctl
+ansesowa@rpi-master:~ $ bluetoothctl

+# Power on and start scanning until you find the JBL GO 2 you are looking for:

 [bluetooth]# power on
 [bluetooth]# scan on
 [NEW] Device F8:5C:7D:0F:6D:46 JBL GO 2

+# Scanning can be turned off:

 [bluetooth]# scan off
 [CHG] Controller DC:A6:32:50:10:F5 Discovering: no
 Discovery stopped

+# Pair, trust, and connect the device:

 [bluetooth]# pair F8:5C:7D:0F:6D:46
 Attempting to pair with F8:5C:7D:0F:6D:46